MattRamb97/Enhanced-LCZ42-Ensembles-to-EdgeAI-Axelera-Metis/README.md

 ## Reproducibility

 1. Download LCZ42 data and place it under `data/lcz42/`
-2. Run the preprocessing pipelines (MATLAB → Super-Resolution → TDA → Distillation).
+2. Run the preprocessing pipelines (Matlab / DenseNet201 / ResNet18 → Super-Resolution → TDA → Distillation).
 3. Export and deploy trained models using scripts in deployment/.

-A full guide to reproducing results and exporting ONNX models is provided in deployment/README.md.

 ## Citation